osisoft/Edge-Data-Store-Docs/content/administration/stop-and-start-eds-adapter.md

 ## Start an EDS adapter

-To start an EDS adapter instance, follow these steps:
+To start an EDS adapter instance:

 1. Open a tool capable of making HTTP requests.